 - Under Review: This means your request has been received and is being processed.

-- Approved: Great news!
-Your address update has been successful, and your Aadhaar record has been changed.
+- Approved: Your address update has been successful, and your Aadhaar record updated.
 You can usually download your updated Aadhaar from the website.

 Important Tips for a Smooth Aadhaar Address Update

-Before you submit your update request, take a moment to carefully review all the details you have entered.
-Even a small spelling mistake or a wrong number can lead to your request being rejected.
+Before you submit your update request, carefully review all the details you have entered.
+Even a small spelling mistake or an inaccurate number can lead to your request being declined.
 Compare the information with your supporting documents to ensure everything matches perfectly.
-It’s always better to be safe than sorry!

 Keeping Your Contact Details Current

-Your mobile number and email address linked to your Aadhaar are incredibly important.
+Your mobile number and email address linked to your Aadhaar are crucial.
 They are used for receiving OTPs for online services, status updates, and other crucial communications.
-If your mobile number changes, make sure to update it on your Aadhaar first.
+If your mobile number changes, ensure you update it on your Aadhaar first.
 This ensures you can access online services and receive important notifications about your Aadhaar.

 The Benefits of a Correct Aadhaar Address